it-dherrell/entra-id/README.md

 - **user-members-export.ps1**: Script export a list of users and their membershipt with Azure Entra ID.
 - **user-password-policy.ps1**: Script to update Password policy for Azure Entra ID Users.
 - **create-microsoft-teams-group.ps1**: Script to create MS Teams Group and use along with Jira Automation and Azure runbook.
+- **create-sharepoint-folders-azure-runbooks.ps1**: Script to create Microsoft SharePoint folders in a given Site and Drive ID along side Azure rubooks and automation.

 ## Contributing